LorenzG2006/lorenzg2006.github.io/_portfolio/2024-04-01-team-tracker.md

 **Team-Tracker** is a powerful team management tool offering real-time collaboration, task assignments, and progress tracking.
 With client apps available for Android, Desktop, iOS, and Web, it ensures seamless access and productivity across all devices.
 Designed to keep teams organized and connected, Team-Tracker streamlines workflows and enhances efficiency for businesses and projects of all sizes.

-The complete source code and some documentation can be found on GitHub at [GitHub](https://github.com/Team-Tracker).
+The complete source code and some documentation can be found on [GitHub](https://github.com/Team-Tracker).